1Mill/notes/presentations/discovery-trees-can-they-work-for-you.md

   * Emerged from FAST Agile - <https://www.fastagile.io/>
   * Quinn Gil article on feature trees - <https://quinngil.com/2020/02/03/feature-mapping/>
 * "Agile has given us tools to get really good at software delivery.
 We now need better dynamic ways to get good at discovery." - Ron Q.
-* "[DTs are] the simplest/easiest way that I have yet discovered to visualize work (and give estimates) without doing all Agile PLanning Theater." - Steve K.
+* "[DTs are] the simplest/easiest way that I have yet discovered to visualize work (and give estimates) without doing all Agile Planning Theater." - Steve K.
   * How much customer value is there in estimations? - Steve K.
-* DTs are a collection of cards that visually communicate work and its state (to do, in progress, done, blcoked, etc.)
+* DTs are a collection of cards that visually communicate work and its state (to do, in progress, done, blocked, etc.)
 * Card colors
   * Blue - theme of this frame
   * Yellow - to do